Inside: For years I’ve asked myself these 3 purposeful questions before bed to help me check in and end my day well.

 I only added this purposeful question to my evening routine over the past year (2016).
 And I must admit that my responses require some thought though with years of practice it’s gotten easier to name all the things I do well.
 But as someone who, since childhood, struggled with believing I was enough – so painfully aware of all the ways I never quite measured up, this practice is changing me.
-Deepening the roots of self-awareness and self-compassion that permit me to step out in calm confidence.
+I’m deepening my roots of self-awareness and self-compassion and this permits me to step out in calm confidence.

 3. What is 1 thing I could do differently?